The main functions of the Continuing Education Program (CEP) of the BJCP are to:

 - Test questions should NOT cover the same information twice.

-- Test questions should have a definite answer and "murky" questions will not be accepted.
+- Test questions should have a definite answer, and must be clear and understandable.
+Vague or ambiguous questions will not be accepted.

 Policy and Requirements